DataCanvasIO/HyperGBM/docs/en_US/source/example_advanced.rst

 Drift detection
 ------------

-Concepts drift is one of the major challenge for machine learning.
-The model will often perform worse in practice due to the fact that the data distributions will change sometimes.
+Concept drift is one of the major challenge for machine learning.
+The model will often perform worse in practice due to the fact that the data distributions will change along with time.
 To handle this problem, *CompeteExeriment* adopts Adversarial Validation to detect whether there is any drifted features and drop them to maintain a good performance.

 To enable drift detection, one needs to set *drift_detection=True* when creating experiment and provide *test_data*.